erickgrad/erickgrad/README.md

 - 👀 I’m interested in to share my knowledge...
 - 🌱 I’m currently learning development in JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate to obtain knowledge and apply it in my daily life
-- 📫 How to reach me How to reach me through my phone 55 (48) 996663945 or email erickgrad@hotmail.com
+- 📫 How to reach me How to reach me through my Linkedln www.linkedin.com/in/erick-oliveira-77882a12a

 <!---
 erickgrad/erickgrad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.